 Founded in 1995 by a multi-racial coalition of youth serving community-based organizations, Oakland Kids First (OKF) trains hundreds of high-school leaders each year who work to advance safe and caring school cultures, academic success, and educational equity campaigns that center the needs of underserved Oakland students.

 OKF was originally established as a community coalition that organized to pass Measure K or the Kids First!
 Initiative in 1995-96.
-That campaign won a 2.5%, which was later increased to 3%, set aside of the city budget to fund services and programming for children and youth now distributed by the Oakland Fund for Children and Youth (OFCY).
+That campaign won a 2.5% set aside of the city budget to fund services and programming for children and youth, which was later increased to 3%.
+These funds are distributed by the Oakland Fund for Children and Youth (OFCY).
 This multi-million dollar annual fund is the cornerstone of our organization and exemplifies our commitment to economic inclusion, youth engagement, and racial equity.
 OKF was designated as a 501(c)3 nonprofit organization in 2002, and is classified as a public charity.